lenra-io/query-parser/README.md

 $\qquad$ with q the JSON query

 ### AST to Ecto
-Once you parse JSON query into the ast tree you will be able to parse this ast into Ecto query:
+Once you parse a JSON query into an AST tree you will be able to parse this AST into an Ecto query:

 > $\qquad$ Add the alias:
 ```